TRGLUCKY/LED-Matrix-esp8266/README.md

 If you'd like me to help make a readme badge, logo, or host visuals, I’d be happy to jump in.
 Just say the word.

-Quiz my understanding of this ESP8266 LED display projectWhat are alternatives to ESP8266 for Wi-Fi LED displays?Explain how the web UI interacts with the LED display hardware